infernokodiak/lita-insight-vulnerabilities/README.md

 gem 'lita-slack'
 gem "lita-insight", "0.1.0", :path => "/home/lita/workspace/lita-insight"
 ```

-depending the number of vulnerabilites you have you may exceed the maximum safe payload.
-In that case an error may arise:  ` /home/lita/.gems/gems/lita-slack-1.5.0/lib/lita/adapters/slack/rtm_connection.rb:106:in `safe_payload_for': Cannot send payload greater than 16000 bytes.
-(ArgumentError) `
+Depending the number of vulnerabilites you have, you may exceed the maximum safe payload defined by slack.
+In that case an error will arise:  ` /home/lita/.gems/gems/lita-slack-1.5.0/lib/lita/adapters/slack/rtm_connection.rb:106:in `safe_payload_for': Cannot send payload greater than 16000 bytes.
+(ArgumentError) `  Limit your output.